-Analysis | Hydroxycholoroquine: The coronavirus treatment Trump allies can’t quit
+Analysis | Fox News and Trump are still pushing hydroxychloroquine.
+Here’s what the data actually shows.

 Fox’s Maria Bartiromo made a similar case Sunday, bemoaning the idea that “hydroxychloroquine was met with attacks and takedowns by political operatives and some media.”

-Sen. Ron Johnson (R-Wis.), who was recently suspended from YouTube for a week for posting a video touting hydroxychloroquine and another unproven drug, ivermectin, as coronavirus treatments, told Bartiromo, “The truth has been hiding in plain sight since the beginning of the pandemic.”
+Sen. Ron Johnson (R-Wis.), who was recently suspended from YouTube for a week for posting a video touting hydroxychloroquine and another drug that’s unproven for fighting covid-19, ivermectin, as treatments, told Bartiromo, “The truth has been hiding in plain sight since the beginning of the pandemic.”

 And Trump himself recently released a list of things “they are now admitting I was right about” that included, with no qualification, “Hydroxychloroquine works.”

 The reality, as with many of Trump’s such claims and even his momentary advocacy for the lab-leak theory last year, is far less cut and dried.
-The new claims rest on a preliminary study from an early advocate for hydroxychloroquine that has both been criticized by other experts and doesn’t exactly say what its proponents suggest.
+The new claims rest on a preliminary study from an early advocate for hydroxychloroquine that has been criticized by other experts and doesn’t exactly say what its proponents suggest.

 The study was released a few weeks ago by infectious-disease researchers in New Jersey.
 The researchers studied 255 patients at Saint Barnabas Medical Center in Livingston, N.J., during the early months of the pandemic.
 They conclude that a combination of hydroxychloroquine and azithromycin at certain levels translates to “a survival rate 2.9 times the other patients.”